Organisms That Produce Their Own Food Are Called

 Chemoautotrophs: These organisms, on the other hand, obtain energy from chemical reactions involving inorganic compounds.
 They typically inhabit environments devoid of sunlight, such as deep-sea hydrothermal vents or underground caves.
 Chemoautotrophs oxidize inorganic compounds like sulfur, iron, or ammonia to derive energy.
 This energy is then used to fix carbon dioxide into organic molecules, similar to photosynthesis, but without the need for light.
 Examples of chemoautotrophs include bacteria and archaea that live in extreme environments.

-For instance, some bacteria found near hydrothermal vents use hydrogen sulfide (H₂S) as an energy source.
+Take this case: some bacteria found near hydrothermal vents use hydrogen sulfide (H₂S) as an energy source.
 They oxidize the hydrogen sulfide to produce sulfur or sulfate, releasing energy in the process.
 This energy is then used to convert carbon dioxide into glucose.

 H₂S + O₂ → S + H₂O + Energy CO₂ + Energy → C₆H₁₂O₆